Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 blobClient.SetMetadata(metadata);
 ```

-Additionally with blob content edits, if your blobs have metadata you need to get the metadata and reupload with that metadata, telling the service what metadata goes with this new blob state.
+Additionally with blob content edits, if your blobs have metadata you need to get the metadata and re-upload with that metadata, telling the service what metadata goes with this new blob state.

 ```C++
 // download blob content and metadata